 Image source: Guild Wars 2 Wiki

-At some point, every MMO turns into a battle zone of prideful players claiming which game was either the first or the best MMOs to come around.
-Most of the time, the criteria for a title to land atop the ‘best’ list would be based unfairly on its raid boss scene—or how difficult and enjoyable its endgame content is.
-For the sake of fanning the flames on the age-old arguments, we’ve rounded up of the finest endgame raid boss experiences of the past two decades.
+At some point, every MMO turns into a battle zone of prideful players claiming arguing over game was either the first or the best MMO to come around.
+Most of the time, the criteria for a title to land atop the 'best' list would be based unfairly on its raid boss scene—or how difficult and enjoyable its endgame content is.
+For the sake of fanning the flames on the age-old arguments, we've rounded up the finest endgame raid boss experiences.

 Living Liquid - Final Fantasy XIV